jlmelville/sneer/docs/exported-data.md

 * `norm_cost` - the normalized version of `cost`.
 Again, see the [Reporting](reporting.html) section for more.
 * `iter` - the iteration number at which the embedding stopped.
+* `nf` - the number of cost function evaluations.
+* `ng` - the number of cost gradient evaluations.

+`nf` and `ng` only count the function and gradient values with respect to the error in the coordinates.
+Extra function and gradient evaluations made as part of optimizing "dynamic" parameters are not included here.
+See the [Embedding Methods](embedding-methods.html) section for details on which methods are (or can be made) dynamic in this way.

 ## `ret`